 Concerned about buying a guitar online without playing it first?
 You needn’t be.
 Online music instrument retailers like Sweetwater, Thomann, Guitar Center and Musician’s Friend offer hassle-free returns as standard, so you can purchase a guitar, play it in the comfort and privacy of your home and, if it’s not for you, send it back with ease.
 Most offer between 30-45 days to return an item, as long as it’s in original condition.

-Think about it.
 When the Fender Telecaster was born, Elvis Presley was a schoolboy; rationing was still a reality in post-war Britain; and the Queen's old man, King George VI, was on the throne.
-Yet, here we are, 70 years later, whittling down the substantial number of models in the latest Fender catalogue to the 10 best Telecasters for your consideration.
+Yet, here we are, 70 years later, whittling down the substantial number of Teles in the most current Fender catalogue to the 10 best Telecasters for your delectation and consideration.

-Not counting the numerous Custom Shop models on offer, there are currently 36 Telecaster models available across the Fender and Squier brands.
-Priced from a couple of hundred sheets to over two grand, the intrepid enquirer will encounter Telecasters spec'd with a variety of tone woods, neck shapes, and pickup outputs.
-In other words, there's a Tele for everyone.
-Allow us to help you bag the one that's right for you.
+Without counting the numerous Custom Shop models on offer, there are currently 36 Telecaster models available across the Fender and Squier brands.
+Priced from a just couple of hundred sheets to well over two grand, the intrepid explorer will encounter Telecasters toting a variety of tone woods, neck shapes, and pickup outputs.
+There really is a Tele for everyone, and we're here to help you bag the right one for you.

 - The best Stratocasters you can buy today

 - Stratocaster vs Telecaster: which is right for you?